 A well-stocked general convenience store is located near the festival entrance and open from 6am-12midnight, if you do forget something.

 Food Stall | Catering for the Fussy Eaters

 There is a wide range of child-friendly food on offer throughout the festival.
-A dedicated children’s food stall located in the Children’s Festival precinct caters for those fussy eaters who prefer a vegemite or peanut butter sandwich.
+A dedicated childrens food stall is located in the Childrens Festival precinct catering for those fussy eaters who prefer a vegemite or peanut butter sandwich.
 If your little one has special dietary requirements, it’s best you bring your own.

 Make a festival checklist at home and print a copy for each festival day.
 Double-check you have packed everything on the list.
 The basic festival essentials are: labelled backpacks and hats, rainproof ponchos, waterproof shoes, water, snacks, sunblock, medications, etc. Don’t forget a change of clothes and their favourite toy or comfort object.

 Remember, it can be very HOT during the day and COOL at night.
 Some fabrics will provide some protection from the sun, but it is important to coverup to avoid being sunburnt.
 Festival wellies and waterproof shoes, like Crocs, Birkenstock, Keens, or Waveriders are particularly suitable for everyone at festival.

 Safety First | Safer Kids

 Your children’s safety should always be paramount.
 Keeping your eyes on your kids is your responsibility.
 This really should go without saying, but even diligent parents sometimes need a reminder.